underscoreio/essential-slick/src/pages/4-data_modelling.md

   leaving the profile as an abstract field that can be implemented ("injected") at runtime.

-- We can represent rows in a variety of ways: tuples, `HLists`, and arbitrary classes and case classes via the `<>` method.
+- We can represent rows in a variety of ways: tuples, `HList`s, and arbitrary classes and case classes via the `<>` method.

 - We can represent individual values in columns